doeixd/shoe-tracker/ARCHITECTURE_DATA_FLOW.md

-# ShoeFit Architecture: Data Flow, Caching, and Offline Support
+# MyShoeTracker Architecture: Data Flow, Caching, and Offline Support

 ## Overview

-This document explains how ShoeFit's data architecture works, covering the intersection of TanStack Router loaders, Convex real-time database, React Query caching, service workers, and offline support.
+This document explains how MyShoeTracker's data architecture works, covering the intersection of TanStack Router loaders, Convex real-time database, React Query caching, service workers, and offline support.
 Understanding these interactions is crucial for maintaining performance and reliability.

 ## Architecture Layers